Opposition still licks wounds, BJP has cracks within

 On the steps of Varanasi’s iconic Assi Ghat, an adda or hub of lost and found arguments, Aditi Maurya, an M.Com (final) student, asks: “Why is tradition quoted to us, not what is wrong or right?
 Is the CCTV camera going to be the new totem of development?”

 The campus has fallen silent.
-By all accounts, the people are giving Yogi a chance and Modi the benefit of doubt in UP.
+The people are giving Yogi a chance and Modi the benefit of doubt in UP.
 But for the Yogi-BJP, at least two challenges may have become more apparent within.

 One, for all its tough talk, it is a government headed by a chief minister whose grip over the administrative challenge is still a question mark, even among BJP supporters.
 “Ichcha toh hai, par prashasanik akshamta hai (there is a will, but not the administrative way)”, says Budhisagar Tiwari, a retired civil servant in Varanasi.
 Most often, the faltering of his promise to make UP’s roads “gaddha-mukt” or pothole-free by June is held up as proof of Yogi’s administrative naivete.